serversideup/spin/README.md

 </p>

 # What's `spin`?
+**Stop wasting time fixing production issues you've already solved.** Spin is a bash utility that improves the user-experience for teams using Docker.
+Replicate any environment on any machine, regardless if they are running MacOS, Windows, or Linux.
+Centralize your infrastructure from a single configuration file using Docker.

 Spin is a wrapper script that dramatically improves the developer experience when working with Docker.
 Spin uses officially supported features and best practices from Docker.
 It takes 70 character commands and simplifies them down to 7 characters.

 ## Features
 - ✅ Works on Windows, Mac, and Linux (using Docker)
 - ✅ Language independent (works with PHP, Node, Ruby, Python, etc)
 - ✅ Install as project dependency or to your system
-- ✅ Follows the Docker standards.
-If you can do it in Docker, you can do it with Spin
+- ✅ Intelligent & Automated docker image updates on every startup
+- ✅ Follows Docker standards, so there's no extra syntax to learn

 # Comparisons
+We understand that spin isn't the first tool on the planet that solves the pain of managing development environments.
+Here is how it compares:

+### Laravel Sail
+We love Laravel Sail, but it focuses specifically on development.
+Sail uses Docker, but you won't be able to run Sail's configurations in production.

+Although spin is not specifically designed for production ([read more](https://serversideup.net/open-source/spin/getting-started/introduction#do-i-run-spin-in-production)), Spin enables the system administrator to easily re-use the configurations of Spin in production if you use Docker Swarm.

+You should consider `spin` over Laravel Sail if:
+- You want your production environment and development environment to be 100% the same
+- You want to use `spin` on other projects that do not use PHP or Laravel

 ### Vagrant
+* Vagrant is intended for development machines only
-* Vagrant is very bloated
+* Vagrant is pretty heavy when it comes to image size and performance requirements

+### MAMP & MAMP PRO
-* You shouldn't run Vagrant in production
+* You would **never** run MAMP in production

-### Laravel Sail
-We love Laravel Sail, but it focuses specifically on Development environments only.
-Sail uses Docker as well, but it's not something that is built to run on production servers.

-You should consider `spin` over Laravel sail if:
-- You want your development environment to be a 100% match of your production environment
-- You want to use Spin for projects other than PHP or Laravel

 ### Kubernetes
 Kubernetes is great, but over complicated for most apps.
-If you need [99.9999% uptime](https://uptime.is/99.9999) (and it makes business sense to pay the price for an uptime like that), then Kubernetes might be a great fit for you.
+If you need greater than [99.999% uptime](https://uptime.is/99.999) (and it makes business sense to pay the price for that uptime), then Kubernetes might be a great fit for you.

 # Installation

-### Download Docker Desktop
-You need a working `docker` command on your machine.
-Best place to get this is downloading and installing [Docker Desktop](https://www.docker.com/products/docker-desktop).

-### Install `spin`
-There are multiple options:

-##### Install as project dependency
-Instructions coming soon.

-##### Install as a system tool
-Instructions coming soon.

-# We're always learning

-### Contributing
-Instructions coming soon.
+We suggest reading our [Introduction & Concepts](https://serversideup.net/open-source/spin/getting-started/introduction) to learn how to install `spin.

+# Documentation Site
+All of our documentation is located at [https://serversideup.net/open-source/spin/](https://serversideup.net/open-source/spin/)

+The docs and site are run under a different repository.
+[View the Docs repository →](https://github.com/serversideup/spin-site)

 ### Security Disclosures
 If you find a critical security flaw, please open an issue or learn more about [our responsible disclosure policy](https://www.notion.so/Responsible-Disclosure-Policy-421a6a3be1714d388ebbadba7eebbdc8).